THE MILITARY COALITION - MEMBERSHIP AGREEMENT

 1. Board of Directors officers shall include a President and a Secretary.
 Each shall be elected by the Board of Directors for a term of two years.
 These officers shall serve without compensation.

-2. Coalition officers shall include two Co-Chairs, a Coordinator, and a Treasurer.
+2. Coalition officers shall include two Co-Chairs and a Treasurer.
 These officers shall serve without compensation.
 Each shall be elected by the membership for a term of two years.
 The Co-Chairs shall be elected on an alternate year basis.

 3. Officers' duties are as follows: